May 18, 2026 By Liz Hunt

 This stage frequently places the most strain on systems and processes.
 The tools and workflows that supported early success often begin to break under increased volume and complexity.
 Companies may discover that their technology stack does not integrate well, reporting becomes inconsistent, or communication slows across expanding teams.
 Tool sprawl and technical debt may accumulate quickly as organizations layer new solutions onto outdated infrastructure.

 At the same time, leadership structures face pressure.
 Founders and early executives must develop new management capabilities, delegate authority effectively, and build middle management layers that did not previously exist.
-When leadership roles are unclear or decision-making remains centralized, growth can stall, even if there’s a demand for your product or service.
+When leadership roles are unclear or decision-making remains centralized, growth may stall, even if there’s a demand for your product or service.

 Expanding your business